OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/ov/crypto_hack_slugs.md

 ---
 title: crypto_hack_slugs
-description: This page provides details on the crypto_hack_slugs function of the OpenBB finance platform.
+description: "This page provides details on the crypto_hack_slugs function of the OpenBB" finance platform.
 The function retrieves a list of cryptocurrency hack slugs.
 keywords:
 - crypto hack slugs